Energy and the Poor - Black Carbon in Developing Nations part of Cutting Edge:Energy:Energy Activities

 Creating a Natural Disaster Blog/VoiceThread to Understand Resilience part of Integrate:Workshops:Teaching about Risk and Resilience:Activities

-In these two assignments, student groups create blogs or VoiceThreads on selected natural disaster events such as the 1964 Alaska Earthquake and the 2014 Oso, Washington Landslide.
+In these two assignments, student groups create blogs on selected natural disaster events such as the 1964 Alaska Earthquake and the 2014 Oso, Washington Landslide.
 Groups of four students create content in the following categories: description of event, cause of disaster, response & recovery, prediction & prevention.
-Each student writes a 500-word summary of the content they have reported on in the blog/VoiceThread.
-After the blogs/VoiceThreads have been posted, each student completes an essay on natural hazards and resilience.
+Each student writes a 500-word blog following the guidelines provided (Assignment A).
+After the blogs have been posted, each student completes a set of questions on natural hazards and resilience and posts two blog comments on disasters and resilience (Assignment B).

 World Energy Systems part of Cutting Edge:Energy:Energy Courses